 - However, you can choose to run all of your legacy products on their own system, separate from your newer products.
-This keeps your newer products up-to-date while letting you continue to use the older products too, albeit in a much less convenient fashion as there’s no way to group products between systems, and each system requires its own separate instance of the Sonos app on your phone.
+This keeps your newer products up-to-date while letting you continue to use the older products too, albeit in a much less convenient fashion.
+There’s no way to group old and new products; each system requires its own separate instance of the Sonos app on your phone.

 Setting up a Sonos system is super easy.
 If you have an existing Wi-Fi router at home, you can add up to 32 Sonos speakers or components, one by one, using the Sonos app.

 Once you’ve plugged your first Sonos product into a power outlet, the app will automatically find it and prompt you through the creation of your initial system, including a connection to your Wi-Fi network.